altumguides/altumguides.github.io/index.md

 	  - Images with no faces to identify.
   - Times when you don't want to mark an image:
 	  - The main identity is in the picture and in focus.
-	  - The main identity but younger or o
+	  - The main identity but younger or older.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjI5MzA0N119
+eyJoaXN0b3J5IjpbMTExMjU0NTc0Nl19
 -->